nknidhi321/Level-Up/graph/Readme.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-NOTE : Kosaraju is for SCC, and TopoSortDFS is similar to first step of Kosaraju
+NOTE : Kosaraju is for SCC, and TopoSortDFS is JUST EXACTLY SAME to first step of Kosaraju

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------